Stagnating wages and Tory austerity have forced millions of working families into poverty.

 Frances O’Grady General Secretary of the TUC said “in-work poverty is soaring on this government’s watch”.
 Continuing:

 “Working parents shouldn’t have to worry about feeding or clothing their kids.
 But after years of low pay and in-work benefit cuts, many are struggling to afford even the basics.

 “Britain needs a pay rise.
 This means more employers paying the real Living Wage.
 And ministers scrapping the artificial pay restrictions on public sector workers.”

 As in-work poverty balloons and wages stagnate, the Tories’ often repeated myth that they’re ‘making work pay’ is in utter tatters.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.